 WSU requires approval for the use of human or animal subjects in research, so before you begin you must seek approval from the Institutional Review Board.
 You will need to provide proof of said approval in order to use human or animal subjects in your research prior to scheduling your final examination.
-For more information, contact the Office of Grant and Research Development.
+For more information, contact the Office of Research Support and Operations .

 FILE A DOCTORAL PROGRAM OF STUDY

 Your committee chair and other members should aid you in developing your proposed Program of Study.
 This is an official list of classes you have taken and/or will take, and research you have conducted or will conduct.
 After each member signs the proposed Program of Study [PDF], it should then be submitted to your department chair, who will ensure that it meets departmental and Graduate School requirements.
 The Program of Study should be submitted no later than the end of the first year of your post-master’s graduate work.
 If you have not previously earned a master’s degree, submit the program no later than the end of your third semester of graduate work.
 For more information about filing your program of study, consult Academic Policies.